Primary Navigation Mobile

 If you think hammers are a type of tool only good for thumping nails into wood or knocking down sheds, you’re sorely mistaken.

-In the correct hands, hammers are very versatile hand tools and it’s worth understanding what the different types of hammers are for.
+In the correct hands, hammers are very versatile hand tools and well worth including in your car tool kit and it’s worth understanding what the different types of hammers are for.
 There are a ton of incredibly specialised (and expensive) hammers you can buy, but we’re focusing on the types you would come across in the world of amateur mechanics and DIY.
 So, while there are no gavels or non-striking hammers included in our roundup, you will find all the essentials.

-While you may never need all of these hammers, there is a good chance that you’ll find a couple of hammers a useful to have with you for various tasks, and thankfully we’ve listed our favourite of each brand.
+While you may never need all of these hammers, there is a good chance that you’ll find a couple of hammers are useful to have with you in the car or in the garage tool rack for various motoring and DIY tasks.

 The best claw hammer